fenago/robotic-process-automation/md/Lab_2.md

     the **Comparison** activity.
 19. In the **To** field, type the
-    Message variable, and in the **Value** field, type a message indicating that the guess was too high, such as "Too big.
-Try again.".
+    Message variable, and in the **Value** field, type a message indicating that the guess was too high, such as:
+    `"Too big.
+Try again."`

 20. Select the **Assign** activity and press Ctrl+C. The entire activity and its properties are copied to the Clipboard.
 21. Press Ctrl + V. A duplicate of the previous **Assign** activity is displayed.
-22. Connect it to the **False** branch of the **Comparison** activity and, in the **Properties** panel, in the **Value** field, type "Too small.
-Try again.".
+22. Connect it to the **False** branch of the **Comparison** activity and, in the **Properties** panel, in the **Value** field, type:
+    `"Too small.
+Try again."`

 23. Connect the **Assign** activities created at steps 18-22 to the **Input Dialog**.
-A loop is created, asking the user to type a smaller or bigger number, until he guesses correctly.\
+A loop is created, asking the user to type a smaller or bigger number, until he guesses correctly.
     The final project should look as in the screenshot below.

 ![](./images/5becb6f-image_58.png "Click to close...")